directus/directus/docs/extensions/hooks.md

 An init event executes at a certain point within the lifecycle of Directus.
 Init events can be used to inject logic into internal services.

-The first parameter of the init register function is the event name.
-The second parameter is an event-specific meta object.
+The init register function receives two parameters:

+- The event name
+- A callback function that is executed whenever the event fires.

+The callback function itself receives one parameters:

+- An event-specific meta object

 #### Available Events